Tingsha

 Tingsha, or ting-sha, are small cymbals used in prayer and rituals by Tibetan Buddhist practitioners.
-Two cymbals are joined together by a leather strap or chain.
+Two cymbals are joined by a leather strap or chain.
 The cymbals are struck together producing a clear and high pitched tone.
-Typical sizes range from 2.5–4 inches in diameter.
+Typical sizes range from 2.5 to 4 inches in diameter.
 Tingsha are very thick and produce a unique long ringing tone.
 Antique tingsha were made from special bronze alloys that produce harmonic overtones.